facebook/docusaurus/docs/api-commands.md

 Alias: `publish-gh-pages`

 [Builds](api-commands.md#docusaurus-build), then deploys the static website to GitHub Pages.
-This command is meant to be run during the deployment step in Circle CI, and therefore expects a few environment variables to be defined:
+This command is meant to be run during the deployment step in CircleCI, and therefore expects a few environment variables to be defined:

 The following environment variables are generally set manually by the user in the CircleCI `config.yml` file.